 The Upper Sugar River Watershed Association has created a watershed trail to help visitors explore the natural landscapes while learning about the environmental and cultural history of the area.
 Download the free GeoTourist app and locate the Stewart Lake County Park trail to learn more.
 Along the trail you will find numbered sign posts and either listen to or read the story about each site.

-For information about the water quality at the beach, please visit the Stewart Lake County Park Beach website from Public Health Madison and Dane County.
+For information about the water quality at the beach, please visit the Public Health Madison and Dane County beach condition webpage.

 This park is supported in part by the Friends of Stewart Park.